Wim Hof Breathing Method

 How long should I hold my breath?

-Hold only as long as comfortable—there's no competition.
+Hold only as long as comfortable.
+There's no competition.
 Beginners might hold 30-60 seconds; experienced practitioners often reach 2-3 minutes.
 The hold time naturally increases with practice as your CO2 tolerance improves.
 Listen to your body and never force it.

 What does Wim Hof breathing do to your body?